aspnetrun/run-aspnetcore/README.md

 * AutoMapper

 ## Architecture
+* Clean Architecture
-* Full architecture with responsibility separation of concerns, SOLID and Clean Code
+* Full architecture with responsibility separation of concerns
+* SOLID and Clean Code
 * Domain Driven Design (Layers and Domain Model Pattern)
-* Domain Events
-* Domain Notification
-* CQRS (Imediate Consistency)
-* Event Sourcing
 * Unit of Work
 * Repository and Generic Repository
+* Multiple Page Web Application (MPA)
+* Monolitic Deployment Architecture

+## Disclaimer

+* This repository is not intended to be a definitive solution.
+* This repository not implemented a lot of 3rd party packages, we are try to avoid the over engineering when building on best practices.
+* Beware to use in production way.

 ## Contributing